JoshuaKahn/firststeps/README.md

 2. Name = Test_slave (or anything else to distinguish it)
 3. Directory may change depending on name of BeagleBone and/or the account used.
 5. Launch Slave Agents via SSH, and 'Manually trusted Key Verification Strategy'
 6. For SSH credentials, use the credentials given for the debian account (or the account used.)
+This you will have to enter.
 7. Use this node as much as possible and keep online as much as possible.
-#### Credentials
+#### Job
-Manage Je
+Create a new job with the following settings:
+1. Multibranch Pipeline
+2. Select 'git' as a branch source.
+Enter the git's address and add an 'SSH username with private key' credential to access it (with a given private key.)
+3. Build configuration by Jenkinsfile
+4. Turn OFF Discard Old Items